FredHutch/nf-eggnog-mapper/README.md

 ### Input files

-All input files will be nucleotide sequences in FASTA format.
+All input files will be amino acid sequences in FASTA format.

 ### Behavior